devclub-iitd/summer-of-code-2023/backend/week3/README.md

     - Login
     - Signup
 - Test the APIs using Postman and make sure they are working as expected.
-- Make `Add Product` API created in the previous task accessible only to authenticated users and `Delete Product` API accessible only to the user who created the product.
+- Make `Add Product` and `Purchase Product` APIs created in the previous task accessible only to authenticated users and `Delete Product` API accessible only to the user who created the product.
+Put necessary restrictions on `Purchase Product` API so that a user can only purchase a product once, a user cannot purchase a product created by them, etc. (**DO NOT** delete the product after it has been purchased.)

 ### Task 3D: Documentation
 Now we will be finally documenting our APIs in Postman.
 You can refer to the [official documentation](https://learning.postman.com/docs/getting-started/introduction/) for more details.